 Looking for poolside page-turners you can dive into while you're away on a Summer getaway?
 With a mix of popular classics, romantic novels, thrillers, and modern fiction, we're highlighting a range of options you can tote along on your next vacation.
-Before you start packing, take a look at these must-have beach reads, plus some of the perfect bags to tote around the best titles!
+Before you start packing, take a look at these must-have beach reads, plus some of the best books of this Summer .

 Laura Lamont's Life in Pictures author Emma Straub writes about one family's two-week trip to the island of Mallorca in The Vacationers , a story about the complicated up-and-down dynamics among family and friends.

 If you haven't picked up Gillian Flynn's Gone Girl yet, Summer is the perfect time to get lost in the can't-put-it-down thriller about a mysterious marriage.

 The One & Only

 Bestselling author Emily Giffin's latest novel, The One & Only , takes place in a small Texas town where football is everything.
 Shea, a 33-year-old woman, was born and raised in the college community, and when tragedy strikes, she's forced to face difficult questions about love and friendship.

 The One & Only was also featured in our POPSUGAR Must Have box !

 One More Thing